 Queensland Volunteer of the Year Award

 Congratulations again to all of our recipients, finalists and nominees.
 We received an incredible amount of amazing volunteering stories and experiences from all over the state.
-It was lovely to meet and celebrate with so many changemakers at the awards ceremony.
+It was lovely to celebrate with so many changemakers and meet virtually.

 Previous Queensland Volunteer Awards